 And our actions (as well as our words) point to God.
 If we’re green hearted, we acknowledge the earth as a beautiful gift.
 Caring about our impact on the planet shows we care that God created it.
 We acknowledge that our vision is bigger than what directly affects us as individuals and that God’s people matter.
 Caring about the environment means we reflect God’s image as we take seriously Jesus asking us to ‘love our neighbours as ourselves’ (Mark 12:31).
 People can see God through us being green hearted.

 There’s not a quick fix and environmental decisions require brain power and feel costly at times.
-However, I desperately want to be more “green hearted”- I desperately want to steward God’s planet well and to love his people through this.
+However, I desperately want to be more “green hearted”- I desperately want to steward God’s planet well and to love his people through doing this.
 Want to be green hearted with me?